ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-vpc.md

 * Internet Gateway - one gateway per VPC; detached upon creation.

-* Elastic Networks Interfaces - a virtual network interface that you can remap and assign to instances; dual homing would be a great way to think about it.
+* Elastic Networks Interfaces - a virtual network interface that you can remap and assign to instances; costs money if it is allocated yet not used.

 * Routing Tables - each subnet has only one routing table but one routing table can be shared by many subnets